esperanca/personal_website/src/posts/weeknote_17.md

 ## Learned things

 **Enthusiasm is the key** \
-“There is real magic in enthusiasm.
-It spells the difference between mediocrity and accomplishment.” - Norman Vincent Peale  \
+> There is real magic in enthusiasm.
+It spells the difference between mediocrity and accomplishment.
+- Norman Vincent Peale  \

 Process and capability goes a long way, but enthusiasm can't be ignored.
 Fred Warbz inspired me again this week with his pragmatism and clear intention.
 It was also beautiful to read all the great posts about the Global Accessibility Awareness Day, an online movement that is creating an amazing positive change.

 ## Things that bring me joy